 He emphasises that both the oppressed and the oppressor lose their humanity in the process, as oppression degrades both parties.
 Mandela’s words convey a message of empathy and the importance of breaking the cycle of oppression to restore the dignity and humanity of all individuals involved.

-Mandela reflects on his sacrifices to serve his people, which often conflicted with his familial obligations.
+Mandela reflects on the sacrifices he made to serve his people, which often conflicted with his familial obligations.
 He contrasts his early life with the later realisation that apartheid restricted his freedom, acknowledging that his childhood freedom was conditional upon obeying the customs of his tribe.